vpelletier/python-smartcard-app-openpgp/README.rst

 - the system administrator of the device running this code is considered to be benevolent and competent
-- the host accessing this device through the smart-card API (typically, via USB) is considered hostile
+- the host accessing this device through the smartcard API (typically, via USB) is considered hostile
 - the close-range physical world surrounding the device is considered to be under control of the device owner